lalitkumar2k10/cert-verifier-js/docs/verification-process.md

 Note that this also assumes the verifier is online.
 We are pursuing alternative ways to resolve this and the above issue (securely looking up a transaction without SPOFs and without prohibitive hardware resources).

 Lastly, it is a best practice with blockchain transactions to factor in the number of confirmations a transaction has received.
 For payment transactions, more confirmations increases confidence that the transaction is accepted by the network and that is not a double spend.
 The minimum  number of confirmations required by Bitcoin payment acceptors varies per confidence required (some as low as 3 confirmations; some 6).
-With Blockcerts, issuers have less incentive to perform double spends, but checking the number of confirmations is a good practice.
+With Certyza, issuers have less incentive to perform double spends, but checking the number of confirmations is a good practice.

 ## Experimenting with and applying better blockchain transaction API practices